-How to Use LinkedIn In Your Marketing
+How to Use LinkedIn In Your Marketing Strategy

-If you’re trying to marketing a B2B company, LinkedIn is one of the most powerful tools at your disposal.
+If you’re trying to market a B2B company, LinkedIn is one of the most powerful tools at your disposal.
 Many marketers overlook the platform, as user base is much smaller than that of Facebook or Twitter, but considering that the majority of its users are professionals, it can be a huge help when trying to connect with the people who make purchasing decisions at various businesses.

 So how can you start using the platform as part of your marketing strategy?
 Keep reading for some of the best ideas we’ve come across.
+If you'd like to speak to a specialist about how to use LinkedIn to market your business, you can reach us at 888-601-5359.

 How to use LinkedIn for marketing purposes

-Ask every employee to create a LinkedIn profile.
+Ask every employee to create a LinkedIn profile

 This will help you get your business name out again… and again… and again.
 If current employees already have LinkedIn profiles, make sure they are up to date.